Family Mediation Week 2023: Help To Focus On The Future

-Jacqueline Major and Vanessa Friend are Partners in our Family Law team.
-As well as being experienced family law solicitors, they are both trained mediators.
-In this blog for Family Mediation Week, they look at what mediation is, how it works during the COVID-19 pandemic and how it proves useful in providing a conflict-free resolution to divorce and separation issues.
+Jacqueline Major is a Partner in our Family Law team.
+As well as being an experienced family law solicitor, she is a trained mediator.
+In this blog for Family Mediation Week, she looks at what mediation is and how it proves useful in providing a conflict-free resolution to divorce and separation issues.

 When should you consider family mediation?

-You should consider mediation when you and your partner/former partner have a genuine desire to talk, reach an agreement and move forwards, especially when you expect to remain in contact in the future.
+You should consider mediation when you and your partner/former partner have a genuine desire to talk, reach an agreement and move forwards, especially when you expect to remain in contact, such as to co-parent, in the future.